-Freshmen and transfer students are encouraged to declare a major in Urban Learning (ULRN) upon application to the university, and to attend the CSULA Orientation program.
+Freshmen and transfer students are encouraged to declare a major in Urban Learning (ULRN) upon application to the university, and to attend the Cal State LA Orientation program.
 This will allow us to identify you as a ULRN student early and to provide the best-possible advisement.

 The major offers students two paths of entry:

 - As freshmen.
 Freshmen complete a program of GE preparation under the supervision of the program before beginning the major course or study.
-Freshmen should enroll in EDUC 101 (Introduction to CSULA and the Charter College of Education, 4 units) to satisfy the CSULA Introduction to Higher Education requirement and seek advisement from ULRN at orientation or during their first quarter of enrollment.
+Freshmen should enroll in CCOE 1010 (Introduction to Cal State LA and the Charter College of Education, 3 units) to satisfy the Cal State LA Introduction to Higher Education requirement and seek advisement from ULRN at orientation or during their first semester of enrollment.
 All freshman students will receive a plan of study toward satisfaction of their GE requirements.

 Preparing to Transfer from a Community College

 Freshman and transfer students should apply to the ULRN program as soon as they decide to enter the major and have been admitted to Cal State LA.
 It is not necessary to wait until you enroll at Cal State LA.
 The earlier you apply the better advisement you will receive and the smoother your transition will be!